dougeby/IntuneDocs/intune/app-protection-policies-monitor.md

 You can find the same reports from the **App protection status** blade.

 > [!NOTE]
-> Intune provides additional device reporting fields, including Android manufacturer, model, and security patch version, as well as iOS model.
+> Intune provides additional device reporting fields, including App Registration Id, Android manufacturer, model, and security patch version, as well as iOS model.
 In Intune, these fields are available by selecting **Client apps** > **App protection status** and choosing **App Protection Report: iOS, Android**.
 In addition, these parameters will help you configure the **Allow** list for device manufacturer (Android), the **Allow** list for device model (Android and iOS), and the minimum Android security patch version setting.

 Additional reports are available to help you with the MAM policy compliance status.
 To view these reports, select **Client apps** > **App protection status** > **Reports**.